anandu06dev/ng4StarterKit/README.md

 **» Applying DDD to Angular**<br/>

 Domain-Driven Design does not dictate an application architecture.
 It demands that the complexity of the domain model is kept isolated from other layers to separate concerns of the application logic.
 At best the domain layer is self-contained to evolve independently.
 It is arguable whether additional granularity distributed across multiple layers introduce extra complexity in the frontend design system.
+Do we really need application or domain services?
 When application services carry out full business use cases, it is a good idea to put business use cases with simple logic into UI controllers.
-However, we don't want to hide our application services / use cases from the rest of the application.
+However, we don't want to hide our application services (use cases) from the rest of the application.

 ## Object-Oriented Design